johnstonbl01/clementinejs-fcc/README.md

 Next, open your browser and enter `http://localhost:8080/`.
 Congrats, you're up and running!

+### c9.io Setup

+If you're using c9.io, please [reference the documentation](http://www.clementinejs.com/versions/fcc.html#c9.ioSetup) for instructions to get Clementine.js working in the c9 environment.

 ## Contributing

 This is an open-source project, and contributions are always welcome!
-To see ways to contribute, please review the [contribution guidelines](http://johnstonbl01.github.io/clementinejs/developers/contributing.html).
+To see ways to contribute, please review the [contribution guidelines](http://www.clementinejs.com/developers/contributing.html).

 ## Documentation

-Complete documentation can be [found here](http://johnstonbl01.github.io/clementinejs).
+Complete documentation can be [found here](http://www.clementinejs.com).

 ### Tutorial

-You can find a complete step-by-step tutorial on how to create this app from the ground up [here](http://johnstonbl01.github.io/clementinejs/tutorials/tutorial-passport.html).
+You can find a complete step-by-step tutorial on how to create this app from the ground up [here](http://www.clementinejs.com/tutorials/tutorial-passport.html).

 ## Features